(Adopted by the American College of Toxicology June, 1988; revised January, 2001; revised June, 2022)

 The American College of Toxicology endorses and adopts the following guidelines and principles:

-International Guiding Principles for Biomedical Research Involving Animals of the Council for International Organizations of Medical Sciences of the World Health Organization.
+- International Guiding Principles for Biomedical Research Involving Animals

 - Protocols involving the use of animals should be reviewed by a committee (i.e., Institutional Animal Care and Use Committee (IACUC)) to assure compliance with all applicable animal welfare laws.

-- The investigator shall make all efforts to prevent the repetition of any study resulting from inadequate planning, inappropriate species or diet, disease, or other environmental variables.
+- The investigator shall make all efforts to prevent the repetition of any study resulting from inadequate planning, inappropriate species, disease, or other environmental variables.

 - A proactive effort should be made to develop and validate alternative tests designed to reduce, replace, or refine animal testing.